 Other contaminant sources to the lake include the Metro facility, Ley Creek, the Crucible Materials Corporation plant (via Tributary 5A), and Oil City.
-More quantitative discussion of fluxes to the lake can be found in Chapter 6 of this report.
+More quantitative discussion of fluxes to the lake can be found in Chapter 6 of the RI.